dieuwkehupkes/dieuwkehupkes.github.io/talks.md

 ### 2019

+* *June 18* The typology of emergent languages.  *Interaction and the Evolution of Linguistic Complexity*, Edinburgh

 * *May 6 *.
 The compositionality of neural networks: integrating symbolism and connectionism.
 CS&AI / SIKS workshop on analyzing and interpreting neural networks for NLP, 's-Hertogenbosch.

 * *April 18*.
 The compositionality of neural networks: integrating symbolism and connectionism.
 Internal talk at Saarland University, Saarbrücken.